microsoft/hlsl-specs/proposals/NNNN-dxil-vectors.md

 Single-element vectors are not valid in DXIL.
 At the language level, they may be supported for corresponding intrinsic overloads, but such vectors should be represented as scalars in the final DXIL output.
+Since they only contain a single scalar, single-element vectors are informationally equivalent to actual scalars.
+Rather than include conversions to and from scalars and single-element vectors, it is cleaner and functionally equivalent to represent these as scalars in DXIL.

 Although matrices are represented as vectors in some contexts such as unlinked library shaders, their final DXIL representation will continue to be as arrays of scalars.